|

 ||

-Overnight accommodation in Byala is available, very little information for it is available here: https://en.wikipedia.org/wiki/Byala,_Ruse_Province http://www.guide-bulgaria.com/NC/rousse/byala |
+Overnight accommodations in Byala are possible, very little information for it is available here: https://en.wikipedia.org/wiki/Byala,_Ruse_Province http://www.guide-bulgaria.com/NC/rousse/byala |

 ||